You can find many details about the garden in our Garden Policy. Below are some answers to frequently asked questions.

 HOW CAN I EARN MY SERVICE HOURS?

-You can find more detail here, but in general you can earn service hours by working in community areas of the garden, participating in community events, and serving on the Steering Committee or in another volunteer position within the garden.
+You can earn service hours by working in community areas of the garden, participating in community events, and primarily by signing up for and attending the biweekly garden work days.

 IS THERE SHARED COMPOST OR MULCH AVAILABLE?
 CAN I BRING A COMPOST BIN TO THE GARDEN?